writethedocs/www/docs/conf/australia/2024/sponsors/prospectus.rst

 The **Keystone** package highlights you as our main community partner:

-- Twenty (20) tickets_
-- Ten (10) featured job postings on our Job Board, also promoted in our newsletter ({{ newsletter_subs }} subscribers)
-- A large description (750 characters) and logo of your company on the conference website
+- Fifteen (15) tickets_, with additional available to purchase at a discounted rate of $300/ticket.
+- Sponsorship of a primary Write the Docs conference event (Unconference, Writing Day).
+Logo on print material.
-- Large logo included in intermission slides and on talk videos
+- Large logo included in intermission slides and on talk videos.
+- Logo and long description (500 characters) on the conference website.
-- Name included in welcome announcement in email newsletters and social media
+- Logo in conference email promotion.
-- 5 minute sponsored lightning talk on main stage of the conference
+- Display promotional “Swag” items on the conference swag table (provided by sponsor).
+- Dedicated social media post on LinkedIn and Twitter.
-- Two newsletter sponsorships (logo & 300 characters) in our newsletter ({{ newsletter_subs }}+ subscribers)
+- Three (3) featured job postings on our Job Board, also promoted in our newsletter ({{ newsletter_subs }} subscribers).
+- One email promotion to our conference email list.
+Includes logo and 2 paragraphs of copy.
-- A logo on all Write the Docs website pages until the end of 2023.
-(30,000 pageviews/mo)
+- Slack Sponsorship promotion in Write the Docs Slack channel ahead of the conference.
-- A :doc:`small ad </sponsorship/website>` on the Write the Docs website (240x180px, 180 characters, 10,000 pageviews/mo) for 3 months

 The **Keystone** package costs AUD **{{sponsorship.keystone.price}}**.